hemags/autodiscovery/README.md

 # autodiscovery
-My new node app for aautodiscovery tool
+My new node app for autodiscovery tool